ErLinErYi/PlantsVsZombies/README_en_us.md

 [[简体中文]](README.md)
 [[русский]](README_ru_ru.md)
 # PlantsVsZombies
+* **The project currently has over 100W Android users, with an average of 1000 new users per day.
+The PC version cannot be counted due to technical reasons.**
 * **Game engine based on version Cocos2d-X v3.16** [[Cocos2dx website]](https://www.cocos.com/)
 * **All games are developed with C++**
 * **If you're new to cocos2d-x, it's definitely a good entry point**